desyops/repository-timeline/README.md

 ```

-### Creating a new repository
+### Creating a new repository timeline
-Let's try to create a dummy repository...
+Let's try to create a new timeline for a dummy repository...
 ```
-./mrepo-create-repository.py -i dummyrepo /etc/skel/ /tmp/skel
+./mrepo-create-repository.py -i dummyrepo /etc/skel /tmp/skel.timeline
 ```

-By calling the above command you might get an error, for example:
+In this case our dummy repository is the ```/etc/skel``` folder and our destination directory for creating our timeline is ```/tmp/skel.timeline```.

+Most probably you will get the following error calling the previous command:
 ```
 ./mrepo-create-repository.py -i dummyrepo /etc/skel/ /tmp/skel.timeline
 2016-01-06 16:49:30 - Timeline - INFO - configuring timeline [dummyrepo] from source [/etc/skel/] into destination [/tmp/skel.timeline]